 Onyx is crystalline stone, and often translucent – which means it allows for light to pass through.
 The degree of translucency varies among onyx slabs and is dependent on the color, thickness and surface finish.
 A unique feat, onyx will recrystallize in time, often enhancing translucency as a result.
 Onyx typically comes in a wide array of yellow hues due to the presence of iron deposits, but other common colors are green, white, orange, gold, pink and brown.

 Should I Use Onyx in My Next Project?

 We believe that if you love this stone, a skilled fabricator will be able to make your onyx project a reality.
 Like most natural stones, onyx has the potential to etch and stain; however, a sealer can be used in addition to prevent wear and tear over time.
 Feature walls, countertops, art pieces and fireplaces are all especially great examples of ways to incorporate onyx into your home.
 Most onyx applications can be backlit to enhance the stone’s natural translucency.

 We often hear, “I want granite because it’s stain resistant.”
 While granite is a strong material and holds up really well, it’s not your only option if you are worried about scratching, staining, or etching.
-Recent technological advances in natural stone sealers have exponentially expanded sealing options.
+Some natural stones, like quartzite, are naturally scratch and etch-resistant.
+There have also been recent technological advances in natural stone sealers that have exponentially expanded sealing options.
 There are many possibilities to keep natural stones such as marble, onyx, and even limestone to look as beautiful as the day they were installed.
 Read along to learn which sealer is best for your project and what you can do at home to protect your natural stone from scratches, stains, and etches.